(DGW: This is the first draft of what will become part of the New SEAM Manifesto. Please give your feedback and comments, below. Thank you.)

 Let’s take a moment to reflect on how we got here.
 All of us are born highly creative, risk-seeking creatures that are gradually re-programmed at school to become rule-abiding, risk-averse pupils.
 As we age, we face tremendous pressure to compete with and to outperform our peers for limited spaces.
 Our success is measured by standardised tests that prioritise groupthink over critical reasoning and self-reflection.
 Forced to specialise early on, we follow a path already chosen for us, resulting in a lack of purpose and agency, which has contributed to an epidemic of anxiety and depression in institutions of higher learning.
 Within the last couple of years, for instance, Yale reports that a third of its female students have been on anti-depressants at some point during their undergraduate years.

 Upon graduation, out into the working world, the situation isn’t much better.
-In a previous generation, Baby Boomers had lifetime employment and robust social services to rely on.
-Nowadays, Millenials have Uber and Starbucks.
+In a previous generation, Baby Boomers had lifetime employment, community and robust social services to rely on.
+Nowadays, Millenials have Uber and Starbucks to live and work from.
 Dubbed “The Precariat”, these unfortunate drones of the “Gig” economy have no security and no safety net.
 They have traded stability for flexibility and have somehow been convinced that this is a good thing.

 Essentially, the heart of the system is morally bankrupt.
 It has financialised everything, eroded fraternity and altruism to that point that all relationships are transactional.
 Trust can be scored like any other value which is measured by money.
 It is a model of scarcity not abundance.
 It’s every man for himself.
 It is an erosion of public institutions for the public good in favour of private enterprise for the benefit of a few.

 Government is not run by politically engaged citizenry but by bankers and corporations who dictate policy – both foreign and domestic.
 Politicians work for them not for us.
 The bankers’ greatest contribution to the world is the derivative – complex financial instruments which cleverly offload risk to the most vulnerable in our society.
 It is a game of musical chairs that results in volatility and recession.
 The Corporations’ biggest contribution to the world is the monopoly – an ability to create private rent-seeking opportunities from publically funded projects and services that were paid for with tax-payer money.
-For example, the “Four Horsemen of the Apocalypse” – Amazon, Apple, Google, Facebook – dominate their markets, dwarfing the next largest companies by market capitalisation and consume their competitors like The Borg, all the while employing fewer people than they replace and putting ever greater burdens on social welfare to which they do not contribute.
-They offshore earnings and use tax avoidance schemes to boost shareholder value while robbing the public coffer of income.
+For example, the “Four Horsemen of the Apocalypse” – Amazon, Apple, Google, Facebook – dominate their markets, dwarfing the next largest companies by market capitalisation and consume their competitors like The Borg, all the while employing fewer people than they replace and putting ever greater burdens on social welfare to which they do not contribute, because they offshore earnings and use tax avoidance schemes to boost shareholder value while robbing the public coffer of income.
 To add insult to injury, they might even benefit from tax-payer funded government research and patent the results all for themselves.
+And the CEOs of those companies are amongst the richest men in the world, yet cost the taxpayer billions to fund their lifestyles.
+For example, Amazon pays most of its employees so little that they have to use social services or work multiple jobs to survive – and it’s one of the worlds biggest companies!
+And what do Billionaires do with all the money they’ve accumulated?
+Do they pay large taxes to put it back to work into the economy or do they invest it for themselves with an occasional charitable donation to ease their conscience?
+I think we know the answer.
+And for anyone that is impressed by the monies donated by Gates, Zuckerberg, et al, then just remember that the Federal and State governements from which they benefit could help millions more people than they could through their targeted philanthropic efforts.
+If you want to understand this issue better, consider how many children have been helped by public education and the polio vaccine programs in the US, provided through taxpayer funds.

 The problem with the film industry is not unique.
 They are caught up in the same system of global capital as the rest of us.
 Like many businesses these days, they rely upon creative accounting more than human resources.
 They forgot where real innovation comes from – not from a balance sheet but from giving artists the resources to take creative risks.
 In the video game business, another area I’ve been involved with for a number of years, I have seen a familiar pattern.
 Small independent teams will create something of tremendous value, because they followed their convictions and took healthy risks.
 Then, they are acquired by larger firms, which milk them to death and eventually destroy all the goodwill which the original firm had painstakenly built up.
 This is one of the reasons why both the film and video game industries have such enormous revenues but relatively little in the way of profits.
 They will tell you that this is because they are hit-driven businesses that put a lot of money up-front into a slate of projects hoping that one of them will become a blockbuster and pay for all the others.
 This sounds reasonable until you look at another hit-driven business with even bigger sums of money involved – the pharmaceutical industry.
 Take a look at the disparity in R&D. It doesn’t take a genius to spot the difference.
 Big pharma spends on average 17% of revenue on R&D. Hollywood spends less than 1%.
 After raiding the larder of DC, Marvel, Potter, MGM and excitedly releasing Spiderman XVII, they find themselves with few options left, since they put nothing back into the cookie jar.